 4. Install a new lawn

 When selling or refinancing, a lawn full of lush greenery will make an impact on anyone who does not know the industry.
 The easiest and most cost-effective option is to use Kikuyu grass rather than buffalo grass.
-Grass seed blends can help patchy or browned lawns green itself up and again add value
+Grass seed blends can help patchy or browned lawns green itself up and again add value.
+There are also alternative solutions for gardens with very little or no lawn.

 5. Don’t be afraid of colour